FoodCoopSystem/foodcoopsystem-docs/README.md

 # Source of documentation
-You can read it on: http://foodcoop-system-docs.readthedocs.org/
+You can read full version on: http://foodcoop-system-docs.readthedocs.org/